Renato66/auto-label/README.md

 ### Ignore Comments

-If you prefer to leave as default (true) You can provide a list of labels in a [template](https://help.github.com/en/github/building-a-strong-community/configuring-issue-templates-for-your-repository#configuring-the-template-chooser) for the author to choose wich labels are avaliable to pick
+If you prefer to leave as default (true) You can provide a list of labels in a [template](https://help.github.com/en/github/building-a-strong-community/configuring-issue-templates-for-your-repository#configuring-the-template-chooser) for the author to choose which labels are available to pick
 But if you prefer to set it as false, the author can set the labels inside a comment so it doesn't appear on issue body

 ### Scoped blocks